luandretta/worth-a-trip-drf/README.md

 A warning message will appear to the user when inaccurate or empty data is entered into a form, identifying the specific field that caused the issue.
 This prevents the form from being submitted until the issue is resolved, ensuring that only accurate and complete data is processed.

+### Permissions

+Greater control of user activity through permissions on the views of each app in the backend ensures a defensive programming as well.

 ## ✔️ Detailed page and component breakdown